-It’s critical that you optimise the page titles and meta descriptions on all of your ecommerce store’s pages.
+It’s critical that you optimize the page titles and meta descriptions on all of your e-commerce store’s pages.
 To avoid future SEO blunders, make sure your CMS allows you to change page URLs and has an easy-to-use interface for adding and checking meta descriptions.
 Better yet, include a feature that automatically generates page titles and meta descriptions to save you time.

-2. User experience is simple to optimise (UX).
+2. User experience is simple to optimize (UX).